Larry Owens (actor)

 Larry Owens is an American comedian, actor, writer, and singer.
 He received a Lucille Lortel Award and a Drama Desk Award for his leading performance in the off-Broadway musical A Strange Loop.
-Owens has acted on television shows including Search Party, High Maintenance, Modern Love, and Abbott Elementary.
+He has acted on television shows including Search Party, High Maintenance, Modern Love and Abbott Elementary.

 Early life and education

 Owens was born and raised in East Baltimore, Maryland.
 He named Hairspray as a musical he saw growing up that helped him see musical theater as a career path.
 He loved the work of Stephen Sondheim and nurtured his interest at the performing arts camp Stagedoor Manor.

-He trained in acting and improvisational theater at the School at Steppenwolf and named Tarell Alvin McCraney, Amy Morton, and K. Todd Freeman as some of his instructors.
+He trained in acting and improvisational theater at the School at Steppenwolf, where Tarell Alvin McCraney, Amy Morton and K. Todd Freeman were some of his instructors.

 Owens moved to New York in 2015 to pursue a professional career in the performance arts.
 He was a volunteer at the Musical Theatre Factory and there connected with playwright Michael R. Jackson, who wrote A Strange Loop.

 Career

 Theatre

 Owens performed in the musical theater productions Spamilton and Gigantic.
 He also performed for Catherine Cohen's Cabernet Cabaret and hosted his own monthly show Decolonize Your Mind with Karen Chee.

-In 2019 he gained wider prominence and received critical acclaim for his performance in Michael R. Jackson's A Strange Loop, performed off-Broadway at Playwrights Horizons and directed by Stephen Brackett.
-Vinson Cunningham praised his performance in The New Yorker: "Owens...performs Jackson’s songs with power, humor, and pathos, filling in the textual gaps in Usher’s characterization with an entire life’s worth of mannerism and style."
+In 2019, he received critical acclaim for his performance in Michael R. Jackson's A Strange Loop, performed off-Broadway at Playwrights Horizons and directed by Stephen Brackett.
+Vinson Cunningham write in The New Yorker: "Owens... performs Jackson’s songs with power, humor, and pathos, filling in the textual gaps in Usher’s characterization with an entire life’s worth of mannerism and style."
 For his performance he won a Lucille Lortel Award and a Drama Desk Award for Outstanding Actor in a Musical, among other accolades.

-In July 2021 he starred in the original solo show Sondheimia, performed at Feinstein's/54 Below.
+In July 2021, he starred in the original solo show Sondheimia, performed at Feinstein's/54 Below.